GnomeSnapExtensions/gSnap/README.md

 This extension is developed at [GitHub](https://github.com/micahosborne/gSnap).

-This extension is started from was developed at [GitHub](https://github.com/gTile/gtile).
+gTile was the basis for which I started at [GitHub](https://github.com/gTile/gtile).

-gTile was originally developed by [micahosborne](https://github.com/micahosborne) with help from multiple contributors, and is now community supported.

 gSnap is licensed under the [GPL v2+](https://www.gnu.org/licenses/gpl-2.0.html)